Eddie Murphy: Eddie Murphy Rule

 Section 746 of the 2010 US Dodd–Frank Wall Street Reform and Consumer Protection Act, which prohibits securities trading based on non-public information misappropriated from a government source, is informally known as the "Eddie Murphy Rule".
-The term relates to the plot in the 1984 film Trading Places where illegally acquired market information was doctored and used (albeit not illegally in 1984) to short sell frozen orange juice concentrate.
+The term relates to the plot in the 1983 film Trading Places where illegally acquired market information was doctored and used (albeit not illegally in 1983) to short sell frozen orange juice concentrate.

 Prostitute incident

 On May 2, 1997, Murphy was stopped by police in West Hollywood, California, at 4:45 a.m. with Atisone Seiuli, a transgender prostitute, in his car.
-His publicist, Paul Block, denied that Murphy had intended to pay Seiuli for sex, saying that Murphy was only giving her a ride home.
+His publicist, Paul Bloch, denied that Murphy had intended to pay Seiuli for sex, saying that Murphy was only giving her a ride home.
 Murphy was not charged with any crime, though Seiuli had to spend 90 days in the LA County jail, but the incident caused him a number of public relation problems.